 The holiday season can be a mix of emotions for children with autism.
 Parents and loved ones of those with special needs must be aware that the holiday hustle and bustle can be a sensory overload and overwhelming experience for little ones living with autism.
 The holiday season is filled with the beautiful allure of twinkling lights, colorfully extravagant decor, crowded events, new and coming guests, and a big man dressed in a red costume shouting with a full beard “Ho, Ho, Ho” on various street corners.
 That’s an adjustment for everyone to take in, but especially for little ones with autism.
-We now view the holiday season different in seeing it though our daughter Paris’ eyes.
+My family and I now view the holiday season different in seeing it though my daughter Paris’ eyes.

 ” This is What I Like”